 The cause and effect analysis of the loss of communications from the LGAs is continuing.
-G&C simulations using the bad gyro data flagged good are continuing to better understand the potential impact to the observatory state.
+G&C simulations using the biased gyro data flagged good by the IMU are continuing to better understand the potential impact to the observatory state.
 Recovery from a negative power state is also being investigated.
 While the recovery and analysis efforts continue on Behind, as the Ahead observatory will enter superior solar conjunction in March, the primary focus of the engineering team is on developing operational configuration changes to add robustness to the G&C rate sensor usage to ensure the Ahead observatory's continued safety.

-Once communications are restored and the anomaly resolved, the operational plan for exiting the solar conjunction testing will continue to return the Behind observatory back to nominal science data collection as soon as safely possible.
+Once communications are restored and the anomaly resolved, the Behind observatory will be returned to nominal science data collection as soon as it is safely possible.